anthonyhermez/anthonyhermez.github.io/_pages/about.md

 🔬 In undergrad, I double majored in [ECE](https://www.ece.utexas.edu/) and [Mathematics](https://math.utexas.edu/) with a minor in [Computational Engineering](https://oden.utexas.edu/).

-📚 I’m currently working as an FPGA Intern at [Applied Research Laboratories](https://www.arlut.utexas.edu/) and as the head TA for [Intro to Embedded Systems](https://users.ece.utexas.edu/~valvano/mspm0/).
+📚 I’m currently working as an the head TA for [Intro to Embedded Systems](https://users.ece.utexas.edu/~valvano/mspm0/).
+Last summer I completed a FPGA internship at [Applied Research Laboratories](https://www.arlut.utexas.edu/).

 🎻 I also play cello for the [UT University Orchestra](https://music.utexas.edu/ensembles/university-orchestra) and am learning Arabic and Spanish.